 Colleges and universities in Boulder County support drug-free campuses and provide educational, counseling and referral services for students, faculty and staff.

 The University of Colorado’s Center for Community, Wardenburg Health Center and CU Collegiate Recovery Center provide a variety of services designed to prevent and treat drug addiction.

-The Naropa University Counseling Center in Juniper Cottage provides counseling and therapy services for students on topics including depression, anxiety, drug abuse and crisis intervention.
+The Naropa University Counseling Center in Juniper Cottage provides students with counseling and therapy services on topics such as depression, anxiety, drug abuse, and crisis intervention.
 The university’s Community Counseling office is home to counseling services and support groups for residents of the Boulder and Front Range communities.

 The Front Range Community College campus in Boulder supports a drug-free lifestyle for students, faculty and staff.
 Students can receive free short-term crisis counseling and stress management services from a certified counselor.
 The college also provides long-term referral services to community organizations.